Interested in playing college volleyball? If so, it’s a good idea to start planning now.

 To help you prepare for the journey toward a possible collegiate volleyball career, Art of Coaching has put together a comprehensive checklist of things you’ll need to know and stuff you’ll need to do.
 Below is your freshman year checklist.
 You can also check out the sophomore, junior and senior checklists.

 FRESHMAN YEAR CHECKLIST

-- Get out and watch some local college matches.
+- Watch some local college matches.
 Seeing the level of play that you’re aspiring to will give you an idea of where you’re at as a player and where you need to be by your senior year.

 - Make a recruiting video.
-But don’t pay a bunch of money for someone to make it for you.
-Using video from your phone and editing in iMovie or a similar program works just fine.
+But don’t pay a lot of money for someone to make it for you.
+Using video from your phone or iPad and editing in iMovie or a similar program works just fine.
 Here’s an article from Art of Coaching Volleyball on how to make your own recruiting video.

 - Keep your grades up.
 No mystery to this one.
-The better you do in school, the more options you’ll have, especially with regard to merit-based aid that many universities offer.
+The better you do in school, the more options you’ll have, especially with regard to merit-based/academic aid that many universities offer.